 Hours and Services

-The McNair office is located in Room B 141 and is open from 9 a.m.-5 p.m.
+The McNair office is located on the Main Campus in Room B 141 (Building B) and is open 9 a.m.-5 p.m.
 Monday through Friday.
 For any inquiries, please contact the program at mcnairp@neiu.edu.
-Eligibility requirements and the online application link can be found under the Admission tab.

 Mission

-The Ronald E. McNair Post-Baccalaureate Achievement program is a U.S. Department of Education TRiO program that awards grants to institutions of higher education to prepare students for graduate studies through involvement in research and other scholarly activities.
-The goal of the McNair Program is to increase the attainment of doctoral and other terminal degrees by participants who are either first-generation college students with financial need or members of a group traditionally underrepresented in graduate education that demonstrate strong academic potential.
+The Ronald E. McNair Postbaccalaureate Achievement program is a U.S. Department of Education TRIO program designed to prepare students for graduate studies through involvement in research and other scholarly activities.
+The goal of the McNair Program is to increase the attainment of doctoral and other terminal degrees by participants that demonstrate strong academic potential who are either first-generation college students with financial need or members of a group traditionally underrepresented in graduate education.

 Institutions work closely with participants through their undergraduate requirements, encourage their entrance into graduate programs, and track their progress to the successful completion of advanced degrees.
 McNair Scholars are currently completing graduate degrees at over 150 institutions across the United States and Puerto Rico.